geoff-davis/electron-notes/quasar.md

 // Construct mainWindow here
+mainWindow = new BrowserWindow({
+  // ...
+  webPreferences: {
+    contextIsolation: true,
+    nodeIntegration: false,
+    // You must disable sandboxing if nodeIntegration=false to
+    // allow the preload script to set up TRPC
+    sandbox: false,
+    ...
+  },
+  // ...
+});
 // Attach the window to the IPC handler attachWindow(mainWindow);
 // Remove the IPC handler when the window is closed